Incomes policy: The Netherlands and Belgium

-The polder model in the Netherlands is characterized by tri-partite cooperation between employers' organizations such as VNO-NCW, labour unions such as the FNV, and the government.
+The polder model in the Netherlands is characterized by tri-partite cooperation between employers' organizations like VNO-NCW, labour unions like the FNV, and the government.
 These talks are embodied in the Social Economic Council (Dutch: Sociaal-Economische Raad, SER).
 The SER serves as the central forum to discuss labour issues and has a long tradition of consensus, often defusing labour conflicts and avoiding strikes.
 Similar models are in use in Finland, namely Comprehensive Income Policy Agreement and universal validity of collective labour agreements.

-The current polder model is said to have begun with the Wassenaar Accords of 1982 when unions, employers and government decided on a comprehensive plan to revitalize the economy involving shorter working times and less pay on the one hand, and more employment on the other.
+The polder model is said to have begun with the Wassenaar Accords of 1982 when unions, employers and government decided on a comprehensive plan to revitalize the economy involving shorter working times and less pay on the one hand, and more employment on the other.
+This model is also used in Belgium, hence its name (the "polders" are a region comprising the Netherlands and the northern part of Belgium).
 The polder model is widely, but not universally, regarded as successful incomes management policy.

-This model is also used in Belgium, hence its name (the "polders" are a region comprising the Netherlands and the northern part of Belgium).